Step 1. Home Evaluation

 6. INSPECTION – Typically in a standard contract the home buyer has 5 to 7 days to conduct an inspection.
 In some transactions, the seller would request this to be done prior to signing of the contract.
 The inspection should be conducted by a licensed home inspector and should include a termite inspection.

-7. MORTGAGE PROCESS – During the mortgage process, verification of credit, employment and assets is conducted.
+7. MORTGAGE PROCESS – During the mortgage process, verification of credit, employment, and assets is conducted.
 It is imperative that the buyer does not have any additional new credit transactions during the mortgage process because this could affect your ability to qualify for a mortgage or worse, result in the mortgage being denied by the lender.
-(For example you will need to wait after a mortgage closing to finance a new car or open a new credit card account).
+(For example, you will need to wait after a mortgage closing to finance a new car or open a new credit card account).

 8. APPRAISAL REPORT – Your lender will have a licensed appraiser provide them with the value of the home.
-If the appraisal report is lower than the contract price, the lender can deny the mortgage or reduce the approve mortgage amount.
-It is very important that your attorney read the contract because in some cases the seller may not agree to take a reduction in price, and the contract of sale may call for the buyer to pay the difference.
+If the appraisal report is lower than the contract price, the lender can deny the mortgage or reduce the approved mortgage amount.
+It is very important that your attorney read the contract because in some cases, the seller may not agree to take a reduction in price, and the contract of sale may call for the buyer to pay the difference.

 9. UNDERWRITING – The mortgage processor submits your financial file and appraisal to the underwriter for review.
-The underwriter can ask for additional information, issued a conditional approval, which means they are requiring additional documents and/or information prior to closing, or they can issue a commitment letter.
+The underwriter can ask for additional information, issue a conditional approval, which means they are requiring additional documents and/or information prior to closing, or they can issue a commitment letter.

 10. COMMITMENT – If a commitment is issued, conditional or otherwise, a buyer must close the sale before it expires or obtain an extension.